Charles-HL/Sync-Google-Tasks-Microsoft-To-Do/README.md

 # Run
 - To run the app, you only have to run the `main.py` file with python
+- At the first start, a message like this will appear with a link to log to your google account.
+You will need to reproduce this step only the first time to generate a token file.
-- At the start a message like this will appear in the console :
+- A second message like this will appear in the console :
 ```
 To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code XXXXXX to authenticate.